THAT NIGHT IN RIO (1941)

 On LIFE magazine and other media, Maria had the same kind publicity they gave to Carmen Miranda and Alice Faye.

 Scene from That Night in Rio (Aquella Noche en Río)

-(Click on the Image for watching 2 minutes of the film in Youtube.com)
+(Click on the Image for watching a scene of the film in Youtube.com)

 Back to Montez Filmography